stat6250-w18/course-questions-wiki/week-10/README.md

 - Question (ljiang11−stat6250): What is column input?
 - Question (aguenane−stat6250): What variable values makes the data non standard?
-- Answer (aguenane−stat6250): If the values include $ sign, the data becomes non standard − ∗Question∗ (ldeng11−stat6250): Can you read the column in custom order other than the sequential order (start from column 1)?
+- Answer (aguenane−stat6250): If the values include $ sign, the data becomes non standard
+- *Question* (ldeng11−stat6250): Can you read the column in custom order other than the sequential order (start from column 1)?
-− ∗Answer∗ (ldeng11−stat6250): Yes, you can.
+- *Answer* (ldeng11−stat6250): Yes, you can.
 You just need to write the column you want to read in the first place in your input statement.